All Episodes

 And this is what he said.

-He said the Bud Light ad was a mistake of epic proportions.
+He said, the Bud Light ad was a mistake of epic proportions.

 And for that, a very big price was paid.

-But not not Anheuser Busch.
+But not Anheuser-Busch.

-They're not a woke company, and I can give you plenty that are, and I'm building a list and might just release it for the world to see.
+And I'm building a list and might just release it for the world to see.

 He said, why not?

-The radical left goes a go does it viciously, you know, to well run uh conservative companies and people, and anyway, it's very nasty, and they they play that game.
+The radical left does it viciously, you know, to well-run conservative companies and people.

-They've raised over 30 million dollars.
+They've raised over $30 million.

-And he said, What do you think?
+And he said, what do you think?

-Perhaps instead we should be going after those companies that are looking to destroy America.
+Perhaps instead, we should be going after those companies that are looking to destroy America.

 That was the rest of his post.

-Um I I just look at this from a different reason.
+I just look at this from a different reason.

-Dana White doesn't give a flying rip what anybody in this world thinks of him or UFC, and and he's got his fans and they're going nowhere.
+Dana White doesn't give a flying rip what anybody in this world thinks of him or UFC, and he's got his fans and they're going nowhere.

 And a lot of them support him.

-Now, when he did this, a lot of fans got pretty pissed off because they're like, well, hang on a second, what about the Dylan Mulvaney case?
+Now, when he did this, a lot of fans got pretty pissed off because they're like, well, hang on a second.

 In other words, you can revise and extend your remarks.

-Are you seeing the whole perspective of a company when you look at this one screw up?
+Are you seeing the whole perspective of a company when you look at this one screw-up?

-And it was a screw up.
+And it was a screw-up.

 I'm not sure who knew what within the company.

-I know the people responsible for the ad have been fired, and I know that Anheuser Bush is trying their very best to get back to where they were.
+And I know that Anheuser-Busch is trying their very best to get back to where they were.

-However, I don't want those factory workers, I don't want those delivery route guys.
+I don't want those delivery route guys.

 I don't want the people that load those trucks.